-As charter members of Winter Guard International (WGI), The Cavaliers have an impressive history in the winter guard activity.
+As charter members of Winter Guard International (WGI) and longtime members and supporters of the Midwest Color Guard Circuit, The Cavaliers have an impressive history in the winter guard activity.

 The Cavaliers Winter Guard competed in WGI from 1978 through 1983, as well as 1985 and 1988, winning a total of five medals: one (1) bronze in 1980, one (1) silver in 1988 and three (3) gold in 1981, 1982 and 1983.